kabilan1290/old/_posts/Homework-pragyan-ctf-writeup/2022-03-06-Homework-pragyan-ctf-writeup.md

 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/Screenshot_2022-03-06_19-33-51.png">

-<p>- This is the only misc challenge in pragyan CTF !
+<p>• This is the only misc challenge in pragyan CTF !
 I managed to solve this with the help of my teammates from TamilCTF! cheers to everyone.</p>

-<p>- The challenge gave us an link and the description says something about a traitor submitted home work and we have to find him maybe?lets try!</p>
+<p>• The challenge gave us an link and the description says something about a traitor submitted home work and we have to find him maybe?lets try!</p>

-<p>- Visting the link we are presented with the webpage ! hmm nothing interesting.</p>
+<p>• Visting the link we are presented with the webpage ! hmm nothing interesting.</p>
   <br>
 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/Screenshot_2022-03-06_19-34-19.png">

-<p>- The webpage has the response as `Sorry the portal is not accepting new assignments at this time`</p>
+<p>• The webpage has the response as `Sorry the portal is not accepting new assignments at this time`</p>

-<p>- Source code does not have anything interesting too! so going on with directory brutefoce we found an interesting directory named `response`.</p>
+<p>• Source code does not have anything interesting too! so going on with directory brutefoce we found an interesting directory named `response`.</p>

-<p>- Upon visiting the endpoint,we get the below response.</p>
+<p>• Upon visiting the endpoint,we get the below response.</p>

 <br>
 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/Screenshot_2022-03-06_19-34-40.png">

-<p>- Voilà ! it seems we found the culprit who submitted the assignment!
+<p>• Voilà ! it seems we found the culprit who submitted the assignment!
 Its dipensu and we have an option to download his assignment.</p>

-<p>- Downloading the assignment gave us an zip file named pieces and inside the zip we can see lot of image files.</p>
+<p>• Downloading the assignment gave us an zip file named pieces and inside the zip we can see lot of image files.</p>

 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/Screenshot_2022-03-06_19-37-39.png">

-<p>- Seems a image was separated into multiple parts and i thought of merging them together btw is it sorted in a order? and there was 90 separate images.</p>
+<p>• Seems a image was separated into multiple parts and i thought of merging them together btw is it sorted in a order? and there was 90 separate images.</p>

-<p>- After a initial analysis on the image we were to find there are coordinates on each image metadata !</p>
+<p>• After a initial analysis on the image we were to find there are coordinates on each image metadata !</p>

 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/coordinate.png">

-<p>- The total 90 images contains X coordinate ranges from 1 to 9 and y coordinates ranges from 1 to 10 but the images were not sorted!</p>
+<p>• The total 90 images contains X coordinate ranges from 1 to 9 and y coordinates ranges from 1 to 10 but the images were not sorted!</p>

-<p>- We can merge the images but first we need to sort them according to the coordinates and better i decided to change the images name according to the coordinates</p>
+<p>• We can merge the images but first we need to sort them according to the coordinates and better i decided to change the images name according to the coordinates</p>

-<p>- I wrote a script to name the images with coordinates and i attached the script below.[Added comments for explanation]</p>
+<p>• I wrote a script to name the images with coordinates and i attached the script below.[Added comments for explanation]</p>

 ```
 import os